From the light curves of Long Period Variables to their evolution along the AGB: Other stars

 Five stars of Mno spectral type were excluded from the sample listed in Table \ref{tab1} as having light curves presenting peculiarities that deserve a special discussion, W Dra, W Hya, T Ari, U CMi and T UMi.

-The curve of W Dra is only marginally different from those of the Table \ref{tab1} sample, in which it could be included: we did not find in the published literature sufficient reason to give it a special treatment.
+The curve of W Dra is only marginally different from those of the Table \ref{tab1} sample.
+While it was reasonable to exclude it from the studied sample, it is now clear that it might as well have been included, which would have had essentially no impact on the conclusions of the analysis.
+We did not find in the published literature evidence for the star to display abnormal features.

 The curve of W Hya is instead very different from those of the Table \ref{tab1} sample and closely resembles those of some stars of spectral type Myes listed in Table \ref{tab4}, such as R Hya. \citet{Uttenthaler2011} give a detailed description of the search for technetium in the spectra of R Hya and W Hya, both displaying significant period changes.
 They conclude positively for the former and negatively for the latter but note that intrinsically weak lines may go entirely undetected if a Mira star is observed at a pulsation phase with severe line weakening.
 Being nearby, W Hya has been the target of a very large number of high-resolution observations, each revealing detailed features that could not have been detected if the star were more distant.
 Recent examples quoting relevant references are \citet{Hoai2022b} and \citet{Khouri2020}.
 The curve of T Ari is similar to curves of typical carbon-rich stars such as WX Cyg.
 Together with that of U CMi, its profile has a very large $W$ parameter, $\sim$0.5, which is otherwise found only for carbon-rich stars or Hot Bottom Burners.
 Unfortunately, too little is known about these stars to suggest plausible explanations and the cases must remain unexplained.